 Figure 2.
 Spatial population structure and differentiation of the rosy apple aphid Dysaphis plantaginea in Europe, Morocco and North America (N = 582 individuals, 52 sites, 30 SSR markers).
 Spatial population structure inferred with a.
 TESS (K = 3), b.
 Discriminant Analysis of Principal Components (K = 4), c. with STRUCTURE (K = 5).
 Each figure includes a map with each pie chart representing the mean membership coefficients for each site. d.
-Principal component analysis including the 582 individuals computed with the membership coefficient inferred by STRUCTURE; each individual is colored according to its membership > 0.625 to one of the five Dysaphis plantaginea populations detected with STRUCTURE (individuals with a membership coefficient < 62.5% to a given cluster is referred as “admixed”). e.
+Principal component analysis including the 582 individuals used for running STRUCTURE analyses; each individual is colored according to its membership > 0.625 to one of the five D. plantaginea populations detected with STRUCTURE (individuals with a membership coefficient < 62.5% to a given cluster is referred as “admixed”). e.
 Genetic differentiation (FST) estimates among the five populations detected with STRUCTURE.
 The higher FST values are highlighted by circles (Morocco and the US has the highest value).
 US: United States of America; MOR: Morocco; SP: Spain; EasternEU_IT: Eastern Europe and Italian population (Bulgaria, Italy, Romania); WestEUR_DA: Western Europe and Danish population (France, Germany, Belgium, United Kingdom, and Denmark).

 Table 1.
-Summary statistics obtained for the five Dysaphis plantaginea populations (i.e., cluster including individuals with a membership coefficient > 62.5% to a given cluster) inferred with STRUCTURE (K = 5), based on 30 SSR markers and three concatenated genes (CO1, Cytb and TrpB), 67 D. plantaginea individuals), respectively (left and the right sections of the table).
+Summary statistics obtained for the five Dysaphis plantaginea populations (i.e., cluster including individuals with a membership coefficient > 62.5% to a given cluster) inferred with STRUCTURE (K = 5), based on 30 SSR markers and three concatenated genes (CO1, Cytb and TrpB, 67 D. plantaginea individuals), respectively (left and the right sections of the table).